 PROTECT is conducted by an international consortium of 11 partner universities in Europe, Canada, and South Africa.
-The PROTECT Consortium is led by Professor Hakan G. Sicakkan on behalf of the Department of Comparative Politics, University of Bergen.
+The PROTECT Consortium is led by Professor Hakan G. Sicakkan on behalf of the Department of Comparative Politics at the University of Bergen, Norway.

 Hakan G. Sicakkan, the University of Bergen